BMO777/Home_Sales/README.md

 # Home_Sales
 Using knowledge of SparkSQL to determine key metrics about home sales data

-In this you will find a jupyter notebook file with sparkSQL queries that explores home sales data contained in the csv file within the resources folder.
+In this repo you will find a jupyter notebook file with sparkSQL queries that explores home sales data contained in the csv file within the resources folder.

 1st the PySpark SQL functions are imported then a spark session is created, next the aforementioned csv is read to display into a sparksql dataframe.